 A very popular New Year's Eve dish at our home.
 In Uruguay, it's so popular that there are GIANT paella pans in many supermarkets in December.
-You can buy paella by the pound!
+You can buy paella by the kilo!

 3 to 4 tablespoons olive oil

 8 chicken thighs, cut into thirds

 3/4 pound chorizo, casing removed and sliced in 1/4-inch rounds

 1 large (or 2 small) red bell peppers, chopped

 1 medium onion, chopped